sarisabban/DeepPhase/README.md

 `source deactivate MLenv`

 ## Description:
-This project is an attempt to classify proteins (Helical or Non-helical) from their X-Ray crystal reflection data.
+DeepClass: This project is an attempt to classify proteins (Helical or Non-helical) from their X-Ray crystal reflection data.
+DeepPhase: This project is an attempt to calculate the phase of each reflection point.

 ### Compile Dataset:
 1. If you are going to compile the dataset yourself, use the following command to install conda and the required packages: